brendantipp/sem2_prog_data_analysis_assignment/README.md

 In this section of the Jupyter notebook I give an overview of what Numpy is.

-NumPy is a pyton library used for working with arrays, it was created in 2005 by Travis Oliphant.
+NumPy is a python library used for working with arrays, it was created in 2005 by Travis Oliphant.
 It is an open source project and you can use if freely, NumPy stands for Numerical Python.

 NumPy is the fundamental package for scientific computing in Python.
 It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.